erolledph/ecom/role-users.md

 ## 1. Standard User (User Role)

 Standard users are the primary users of the platform, responsible for creating and managing their own affiliate stores.
+They have access to core functionality needed to build and operate a successful affiliate store.

-### Core Features:
+### Core Features Available:

 #### 🔐 Authentication & Account Management
 - Sign up, sign in, and log out of their account